Puppets Holiday Special!

 Latino Equity Alliance

-On April 10th we conducted an online shared art workshop with Latino Equity Alliance.
+On April 10th at the beginning of Covid we conducted an online shared art workshop with Latino Equity Alliance.
 We had so much fun singing, drawing and coming together in these unique times.
+Our goal of the workshop was to get people connecting to one another even if we can’t meet in person.
 We can't wait to continue sharing with others and building a better and brighter future for all!April

 Senior Fairfax Center